Skip to content

 Right now, we’re using AI to help engineers determine the specifications that best fit their prototype needs.
 That might sound simple, but it’s a big leap.
 Often, users don’t know exactly what they need, especially if they don’t have deep optics knowledge.
 Our AI system—named Louis, after physicist Louis de Broglie—guides them to the right components.

-We launched the Beta version in March and we are launching the full version at the Laser Show on the 22nd of June 2025 and it will continue evolving.
-Down the line, AI could help with interpreting STEP files, identifying compatible manufacturers, and even simulating optical setups.
-We’ve already built a fast ray-tracing simulator—nothing like Zemax or Code V, but perfect for quick prototyping with a low learning curve.
+We launched the Beta version in March and will release the full version at the Laser Show on June 22, 2025.
+Down the line, AI could help interpret STEP files, identify compatible manufacturers, and even simulate optical setups.
+We’ve already built a fast ray-tracing simulator—not a replacement for Zemax or Code V, but ideal for quick prototyping with a low learning curve.

 And of course, language models are changing everything.
-With LLMs, users can interact with our platform like they're speaking to a human.
+With LLMs, users can interact with our platform as if they were speaking to a human.
 For example, they could ask, “What coating should I use for a high-intensity laser on this substrate?”—and get a relevant, technical answer.

 It’s all about making optical engineering more accessible and intuitive.